BackTable / VI / Article

 Sign Up:

-At Dr. Secemsky’s current institution, the PERT has clear communication channels that can reach a diverse group of specialists at any time of day.
+At Dr. Secemsky’s current institution, the PERT team has clear communication channels that can reach a diverse group of specialists at any time of day.
 Additionally, the use of web-based HIPAA-compliant apps facilitate rapid information sharing and ensures that all team members can be involved in the care and give recommendations over pulmonary embolism interventions.

 [Dr. Sabeen Dhand]